atelierdumobile/AppXperienceFramework/README.md

 ```

 ### AppXperienceBanner
-It is made to display something only if the user has network and the service is reachable.
-If something goes wrong banner view not return.
+It is made to be displayed if and only if the user has network and the service is reachable.
+If something goes wrong the banner view will not be returned.
+You can position the banner wherever you want in your app, using a setframe.

 ``` objective-c
        //Do your own loading if need to.